 - You will be offered another school.
 All children of Reception age must be offered a school somewhere in Kent, and the Admissions Team will allocate the nearest suitable school to you.
 This will not necessarily be the nearest school to where you live.
 The school nearest to where you live will have an admissions procedure which shows you the order in which places are allocated.
 So at The Wells Free School places will be allocated firstly to children who are looked after by the Local Authority then to children who already have a brother or sister in school.
 The next children allocated to the school are children of founders and staff.
 Once all these places have been allocated, the remaining places are allocated to children according to how close they live to the school.
 So, in a year when there are a number of brothers and sisters, for example there will be fewer places for other children, and this means that, even if the school is your nearest in terms of distance, you may not be the closest applicant to it!
 Places are actually allocated according to who lives closest to the school, not according to which school is closest to the home.

 - It is always advisable to accept the place at the school you have been allocated and then to go onto the waiting lists of any other school you wish to attend.
 That means that you will have a place somewhere at least when September arrives.
 The pack you are sent by the Local Authority will tell you how to get yourself onto school waiting lists.

-- If you request for your child to be placed on the waiting list, we will put you in order according to the criteria outlined above.
+- If you request for your child to go on the waiting list, we will put you in order according to the criteria outlined above.
 So, we will check to see if your child has a brother or sister in school, which will put you near the top of the list, after any new Looked After children.
 If there are no siblings, we will put you on the list according to the distance you live from the school.
 This is measured by a computer programme at the Local Authority, and is measured on a straight line basis between the front door of your house and the school.
 It doesn’t take into account the route you might walk.
 Please check the Admissions Policy listed below for further details.